delilah-lawes/delilah-lawes/README.md

 # Hi there! 👋 I'm Delilah

-Final year Computer Science student at the University of Birmingham, passionate about creating tech that makes a difference.
+A final year Computer Science student at the University of Birmingham, passionate about tech that makes a difference.
 Currently researching privacy and security in FemTech for my dissertation! ✨

 ## What I'm up to
 - 🎓 Working on my dissertation exploring privacy in health tech